GrosSlava/gaml-c/Documentation/LanguageStandard/2-Types/13-TypeCast.md

 1. `cast<|T|>(WHAT)` - safe cast object WHAT to T. \
 Safe cast can convert WHAT to T if WHAT have safe method to convert to T.

-For [class](../6-Classes/01-ClassSystem.md) cast can convert from child to parent
+For [class](../6-Classes/01-ClassSystem.md) cast can convert from child to parent.

 ### Example